-Silver Star Trail is a 4.4 mile moderately trafficked out and back trail located near Washougal, Washington that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, mountain biking, and snowboarding and is accessible from March until November.
+Silver Star Trail is a 4.4 mile moderately trafficked out and back trail located near Yacolt, Washington that features beautiful wild flowers and is rated as moderate.
+The trail offers a number of activity options and is best used from March until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Yacolt: Travel southeast on NE Railroad Avenue for 2.4 miles to NE Sunset Falls Road.
 Follow NE Sunset Falls Road to the forest boundary.
 At the boundary, pick up Forest Route 41.
 Take 41 south to Forest Route 4109.
 Route 4109 ends the trailhead.
-Many directions from Battleground are crap.
-Type in these coordinates into google maps or your iPhone and you'll get there: 45.7673, -122.2433 YOU WILL NEED A VEHICLE WITH CLEARANCE
+Many directions from Battleground are inaccurate.
+Type in these coordinates into google maps or your iPhone and you'll get there: 45.7673, -122.2433 Please note: you will need a vehicle with clearance.

 Definitely happy my friend had her truck no way would a regular car make it up to this trail head , however big advantage is it felt like the whole mountain was yours we only saw someone one time and they were leaving the path.
 You could make this into a short hike or keep wandering and connect to other trails and make it into a longer hike.
 Bring shoes with decent traction because a lot of the path is covered in lose rocks so coming back down trail you might have to take it little slower .
 Short hike up and you have an amazing view !